alexandermfisher/datasciencecoursera/Projects/Statistical Inference Course Project/README.md

 *Author: Alexander M Fisher*

 **********

 This is the course project for the Statistical Inference module a part of the Coursera Data Science Specialization.
 Both part 1 and 2 have been included.
-In this repository is a script analtsis.R which includes all the code used throughout the Rmarkdwon files in a single self contained R file.
-The final Rmd, pdf, and html course_project_part_(1 & 2) files are include.
+In this repository is a script analysis.R which includes all the code used throughout the Rmarkdwon files in a single self contained R file.
+The final Rmd, pdf, and html course_project_part_(1 & 2) files are included.
 This is all of the code, and final analysis reports required for this project.

 **********